 Where can I run/walk?

 You can run anywhere!
-Our traditional in-person Sam Gomez Road Race is a 5k, or 3.1 miles, but this is your virtual run.
-You can run as much as you want, wherever you want.
-Sidewalks, trails, the treadmill- whatever works for you!
+Our traditional in-person Sam Gomez Road Race is a 5k, or 3.1 miles and if you are in the area and would like to run or walk the official route, please see the map here.
+Do whatever works for you! - sidewalks, trails, treadmill.
 We also encourage you to bring friends and family on your run with you, even your dog.

 What is included with the virtual Sam Gomez Road Race registration?

-The virtual Sam Gomez Road Race registration comes with a lightweight, cotton blend t-shirt with the Sam Gomez Road Race logo and a downloadable runner’s bib.
-A Sam Gomez Road Race medal is also available at checkout for an additional fee.
+The virtual Sam Gomez Road Race registration comes with a lightweight, cotton blend t-shirt with the Sam Gomez Road Race logo, a runner's medal, and a downloadable runner’s bib. *Tshirts and medals will be mailed during the week of 3/28/22.
+Tshirt size is not guaranteed if you register after 3/7/22.

 When do I need to complete my run?